Fiesta Rancho: Fiesta (1994–2001)

 George J. Maloof Jr. had wanted to own a casino in Las Vegas, and he convinced his family to build one there.
 The Maloof family chose to build in a location off of the Las Vegas Strip, where real estate prices were significantly higher.
 The property for the eventual hotel-casino – at the northeast corner of North Rancho Drive and West Lake Mead Boulevard in North Las Vegas, Nevada – was purchased by the family in 1989.
 The Maloof Companies announced the $15 million Fiesta in 1990, with initial plans to include an RV park.
 Construction was scheduled to begin in spring 1991.
 However, George Maloof ultimately spent three years trying to obtain financing for the project: "It was tough to put it together.
 A lot of people questioned the location.
 I looked at the growth in the area and was convinced it could work.
 I just had to convince other people."
 Because of the financing issue, construction was later scheduled to begin in early 1993, with completion approximately 10 months later, at a cost of $20 million.
 Groundbreaking eventually began in April 1994, with the completion and opening scheduled for December.
 The hotel-casino was constructed at a cost of either $25 million, or $35 million.

 The Fiesta opened to the public on the night of December 14, 1994, eight hours after a formal ribbon-cutting ceremony.
-The Fiesta was the first hotel-casino to open in North Las Vegas, Nevada, and only the second hotel-casino in the northwest Las Vegas area, after the nearby Santa Fe, also on North Rancho Drive.
+The Fiesta was the first hotel-casino to open in North Las Vegas, and only the second hotel-casino in the northwest Las Vegas area, after the nearby Santa Fe, also on North Rancho Drive.
 A future competitor, the Texas Station, opened across the street from the Fiesta in 1995.
 The Fiesta had a Mexican theme, and the hotel featured 100 rooms in a five-story tower.
 The casino consisted of 25000 sqft, with 608 slots, 14 table games, and a bingo hall.
 Garduño's, a Mexican restaurant chain in the Maloofs' home state of New Mexico, was among the five restaurants in the Fiesta, which also included a steakhouse and a buffet.
 The Garduño's restaurant was the first location to open outside of New Mexico, and it became popular among customers, with waiting periods up to four hours.
 The Fiesta was owned and operated by the Maloof family, while George Maloof served as the president of the hotel-casino.
 The hotel-casino had 700 employees.
 Upon opening, the Fiesta aimed to appeal to the video poker market.